 Water is widely available from shallow wells, and is sufficient for exploration purposes.
-A more substantial source of water will be required for development and mining operations.
 Groundwater supply investigations by independent consultants for the Oyu Tolgoi Project have been ongoing since April 2002.
-OT LLC has identified three deep sedimentary groundwater systems within 100 km of the Oyu Tolgoi Project.
+OT LLC has identified three deep sedimentary groundwater systems within 100km of the Oyu Tolgoi Project.
 Investigative drilling of two of these systems and computer modeling of the systems has now been completed and indicates that these groundwater systems will be able to meet the water demand for a production rate of up to 40 million tpy.